 This fatty acid, DHA, accounts for 40% (PUFA’s) fats in the brain.
 It promotes healthy cell signaling within the brain.

 Research has found vegetarian body tissue to be much lower in DHA, essential for both brain and heart health.

 The active form of B-12 in the CNS (Central Nervous System)

-8. Taurine Many great articles and studies on Life Extension online.
+Many great articles and studies on Life Extension are online.

-Note: We are currently studying and utilizing additional brain health supplements and will confirm their effectiveness as we get more information and completed studies.
+Note: We are currently studying and utilizing additional brain health supplements and will confirm their effectiveness as we get more information and complete studies.

 Protecting and preserving brain health is essential as we age and especially with fibromyalgia and any chronic illness.
 Fibromyalgia is a multi-system illness wherein each system is simply striving for balance.